• EA

 What Changes — and What Stays the Same?

-The switch from Prometric to PSI is an administrative change only — it affects where and how you take the EA exam, not what is on it.
-The exam content, question format, passing score, duration, and scoring methodology remain identical.
-The annual content specification update (which happens every July regardless) will bring the usual yearly tax law adjustments.
+The switch from Prometric to PSI is an administrative change — it affects how and where you sit the exam, not what is on it.
+Exam content, question format, duration, passing score, and scoring methodology are all unchanged.
+The annual content specification update (which happens every July regardless of vendor) will bring the usual tax law adjustments for the 2026–2027 cycle.

 Aspect Changes?
 Details